adlnlp/form_nlu/README.md

 **M4C**: a multimodal transformer encoder-decoder architecture designed for visual question answering of which inputs contain representations of the question, OCR tokens, and detected image object features for iteratively decoding the answers from input OCR tokens or fixed answer space.

 ### Baseline Setup
-**VisualBERT, LXMERT**: we feed the key text content and extract 2048-d visual features of each segment from the Res5 layer of ResNet101 into pretrain vision-language-models to learn the relation between segments and key contents.
+**VisualBERT, LXMERT**: we feed the key text content and extract 2048-d visual features of each segment from the Res5 layer of ResNet101 into pretrain vision-language models to learn the relation between segments and key contents.
 The enhanced visual representation of each segment will be fed into a pointer network to acquire a score for each segment.
 A softmax function is applied to predict the counterpart value index of the input key.

 **M4C**: we slightly change the input features and output layers of the original M4C models to suit Task B demands.
 Firstly, OCR-extracted text representations are replaced by BERT *[CLS]* token features, fed into the transformer encoder with key text content and segment visual features.
 Additionally, we use a pointer network to replace the originally adopted dynamic pointer network on the top of the transformer decoder to predict the index of the corresponding value.
 Except for the above two aspects, we utilize the same transformer encoder-decoder structure as the original M4C model.
 ## Multi-aspect Features